Faye vs Sonko: who really runs Senegal?

 Over 2025 and into 2026 the partnership strained over coalition leadership and over IMF and debt strategy.
 In March 2026, Sonko threatened to take PASTEF back into opposition and created the APTE alliance.[2]
 In early May 2026, President Faye publicly warned that PASTEF “risks collapsing”, criticised what he called “excessive personalisation”, and stressed that he holds “the right to appoint and dismiss” the prime minister.[1]
 In mid-May 2026, an electoral-law reform cleared Sonko’s path to a possible 2029 presidential run.[3]

-Where power actually sits
+Where power sits now

 See also Who is Ousmane Sonko?
 Biography and the full Ousmane Sonko timeline.